SoumitraPharikal/stochastic-decay-simulation/README.md

 # Stochastic Simulation of Probabilistic Decay Pathways Using Discrete Monte Carlo Sampling

 This project simulates the radioactive decay process using discrete-time Monte Carlo techniques.
-It analyzes how statistical noise scales with population size by computing RMS deviations from the analytical decay law, and presents both absolute and normalized error trends over varying initial populations \( N_0 \in [10, 10^4] \).
+It analyzes how statistical noise scales with population size by computing RMS deviations from the analytical decay law, and presents both absolute and normalized error trends over varying initial populations  N_0 belongs to [10, 10^4] \).

 ---

 ## Repository Structure

-stochastic-decay-simulation/
+stochastic-decay-simulation

 │
 ├── code/
 │ ├── decay_sim.py # Core simulation logic (decay curves)